ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 When you create your replica file share in another zone of the same region, the replica share inherits the encryption type and key from the source file share.
 The encryption can't be changed.

 When you replicate your file share to another region, the replica must match the type of encryption that the source share has.
 However, it does not inherit the encryption from the source.
 In other words, if the source share is encrypted with provider-managed keys, the replica must have provider-managed encryption, too.
 If the source share is encrypted with a customer-managed key, the replica must be encrypted with a customer-managed key as well.
 However, it does not have to be the same key.
-When you create the replica, provide the CRN of the key that you want to use.
+When you create the replica, provide the Cloud Resource Name (CRN) of the key that you want to use.

 Based on the replication schedule, the service pulls data from the source file share to the replica file share.
 You can choose how often you want to sync changes from the source share to the replica.
 You can specify an hourly, daily, weekly, or monthly replication schedule.
 Replications must be scheduled at least 15 minutes apart.